TeMeta/Dataset-JSON_hackathon/README.md

 The referenced address would be the Define (or a transfer manifest referencing the Define) in the form of a JSON-LD, contextualising the Dataset-JSON contents into ODMv2 graph form

 Have your cake and eat it!
 Simple streamable datasets for transport, linked explicitly to a single source of truth.
-A complete metadata picture that can allows the data to be queried and exported as a graph
+A complete metadata picture that allows the data to be queried and exported as a graph

 See [Instructions](documents/instructions.md) to set up and run the demo server